GroupTogether GroupTogether

 Instant group polling in real time for presentations + quizzes

 Polleverywhere helped create the field of vote-by-texting.
 Their systems can handle huge audiences and display immediate results.
-Also check out – Zeetings and Getahoot is the simplest (designed for kids).
+Also check out – Zeetings (now Canva) and Kahoot! is the simplest (designed for kids).

 Group brainstorming that’s visual and online

-Mural.ly Let’s you use virtual sticky notes to contribute ideas and then sort them spacially to organize them
+Mural.ly lets you use virtual sticky notes to contribute ideas and then sort them spatially to organise them.

-“Because it’s so fast to set up a meeting and share a link, it works even if I’m already mid-call when I realize I need to share my screen.” – Harvard Business Review Online
+JoinMe “Because it’s so fast to set up a meeting and share a link, it works even if I’m already mid-call when I realise I need to share my screen.” – Harvard Business Review Online

 Already 8000 people have signed up for the pre-launch of ScribblePost, a to-do app that’s described as the world’s first productivity network.
 Capture meeting notes in ScribblePost, tag (#) important actions and ‘@ mention’ people while you’re typing.
 Then simply share the note with meeting participants to distribute follow-up actions.
 It’s easy to sort by person or topic and it integrates with your email account.
 Great for minute taking, sharing and searchable, sortable to-do lists.